Cumulant GAN: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-We proposed the cumulant GAN by establishing a novel loss function based on the CGF of the real and generated distributions.
+We proposed cumulant GAN by establishing a novel loss function based on the CGF of both real and generated distributions.
 The use of CGFs allows for an inclusive characterization of the distributions' statistics, making it possible to partially remove complexity from the discriminator.
-The net result is improved and more stable GAN training.
-Furthermore, cumulant GAN has the capacity to interpolate between a wide range of divergences and distances by simply changing the two hyper-parameter values $(\beta, \gamma)$, and thus offers a flexible and comprehensive mechanism to choose --possibly adaptively-- which objective to minimize.
-Yet, most of the $(\beta,\gamma)$ cumulant GAN plane remains \textit{terra incognita} and we plan to promptly explore its properties.
-Additional research directions include the use of R{\'e}nyi variational representations for other estimation and inference applications and the application of the proposed cumulant loss function beyond image generation applications.
-Finally, the replacement of an expected value with the respective CGF need not be limited to WGAN.
-It can be applied to other GAN loss functions resulting in new loss functions.
-The theoretical and empirical ramifications of such substitutions are left as future work.
+The net result is improved and more stable training of GANs.
+Furthermore, cumulant GAN has the capacity to smoothly interpolate between a wide range of divergences and distances by simply changing its two hyper-parameter values $\beta$ \& $\gamma$.
+Thus it offers a flexible and comprehensive mechanism to choose --possibly adaptively-- which objective to minimize.
+In a recent publication \cite{dip2021disentangle}, the authors applied cumulant GAN for disentangled representation learning of speech signals and our plan is to further explore the improved capabilities of cumulant GAN in a variety of estimation and inference applications.
+Finally, the substitution of an expectation operator with the respective CGF does not have to be limited to WGAN.
+It can be applied to other GANs' loss function resulting in new GAN formulations.
+The theoretical and empirical ramifications of such extensions are left as future work.